Breakend/gym-extensions/docs/mujoco_gym_envs.md

 Inspired by the wall jumping experiment in (Finn et al., 2016), we build a set of similar environments by extending the OpenAI running tasks to use a multi-beam noiseless range sensor.

-Ray-beams are emitted from the torso of the runner to act as sensor reading.
+Ray-beams are emitted from the torso of the runner to act as sensor readings.
 We also provide the usual running tasks with no walls and the sensor perception enabled so that an agent can first be trained with the larger observation vector before being run or trained on the environments with a wall set in the path of the agent.

 **Walker2dWithSensor-v0**